We are putting together an exciting and informative program for you – all will be revealed soon!

 8th April

+IMPORTANT INFORMATION – AGM Documents LHSG AGM and Legal Update – 8th April 2019 LHSG AGM 2019 Invitation and Agenda Following the AGM, Kizzy Augustin will be presenting our annual legal update.
 Kizzy is the Head of the Heath and Safety Team at Russell Cooke LLP Russell Cooke are one of the Top 100 law firms in London and if Kizzy’s name sounds familiar it’s because she was voted one of SHP’s most influential; people.
+Kizzy’s talk will cover updates on recent cases (including health & safety, fire safety and corporate manslaughter) as well as her personal look into the crystal ball on changes to UK legislation and particular trends on enforcement.
+These events are always popular so ensure you book early to avoid disappointment. |

 13th May